Lorraine Bridge, Bern, Switzerland

 [View the area at Google Maps](http://bit.ly/CvzB)

-5 replies on “Lorraine Bridge, Bern, Switzerland”
+5 responses to “Lorraine Bridge, Bern, Switzerland”

 Where were you when you took this photo, another bridge?
 It’s a beautiful composition.